Southfield, Michigan

 Southfield is a city in Oakland County in the U.S. state of Michigan.
-An inner-ring suburb of Detroit, Southfield borders Detroit to the north, roughly 15 mi northwest of downtown Detroit.
-As of the 2020 census, the city had a population of 76,618.
+An inner-ring suburb of Detroit, Southfield lies roughly 15 mi northwest of downtown Detroit.
+The city had a population of 76,618 at the 2020 census.

 Southfield home to multiple business districts, including the Southfield City Centre (an edge city which contains the tallest building in Detroit's suburbs) and the area surrounding the former Northland Center shopping mall.
 It is also home to Lawrence Technological University.
 The city was originally part of Southfield Township before incorporating in 1958.
 The autonomous city of Lathrup Village is an enclave within Southfield.

+Southfield is also a historic center of Mid-century modern architecture in Michigan, with many examples being found across the city.

 History

 Southfield was surveyed in 1817 according to the plan by Michigan territorial governor Lewis Cass.
 The first settlers came from nearby Birmingham and Royal Oak, Michigan, as well as New York and Vermont.
 The area that became Southfield was settled by John Daniels in 1823.
 Among the founders were the Heth, Stephens, Harmon, McClelland and Thompson families.

 Town 1 north, 10 east was first organized as Ossewa Township on July 12, 1830, but the name was changed to Southfield Township 17 days later.
 The township took its name from its location in the "south fields" of Bloomfield Township.
 A US post office was established in 1833 and the first town hall built in 1873.